 To highlight the importance of falls prevention strategies, MePACS has compiled a list of 15 different ways seniors can better protect themselves from falls and injury while still leading happy, healthy, and active lifestyles.

 Falls Prevention Tip 1.
 Raise Awareness of Falls Risk in Older Australians

-Leading an active lifestyle as a senior has its fair share of challenges, but the biggest challenge of all is recognising and understanding that the body may not be quite as willing to do the same things it did decades before (physically) as the mind is.
+Leading an active lifestyle as a senior has its fair share of challenges, but there comes a time where one may become more persistent than others – recognising and understanding that the body may not be quite as willing to do the same things it did decades before, even though the mind is.

-The right physiotherapist can prescribe an age-appropriate exercise routine tailored to your body and abilities, helping you to build strength, increase muscle mass, and improve your mobility and flexibility all at the same time.
+A physiotherapist can prescribe an age-appropriate exercise routine tailored to your body and abilities, helping you to better understand falls prevention, build strength, increase muscle mass, and improve your mobility and flexibility all at the same time.

 As highlighted above, 15% of all residential falls reported by the AIHW are caused by household objects that include (but are not limited to) beds, tables and chairs, and other furnishings as well as household clutter.

 Sophie is an occupational therapist at Peninsula Health and helps seniors to identify interests and goals, manage daily routines at home and in the community, modify tasks to make them easier, and participate in safe activities.

 “I’m currently working within the Allied Health Outreach Occupational Therapy team.
 This involves assessing clients in their homes and helping them to reach their goals, which for a lot of them is to remain living at home safely and independently for as long as possible.
 A huge part of the role is environmental modification and equipment prescription, but also lots of education to clients particularly in preventing falls.”